Someonerandomidk/gregtech-ceu-EG-tweaks/README.md

 -new types of coke, allowing for faster steel making in the PBF

--recipe for damacus steel(needs a new material first)
+-recipe for dasmacus steel(needs a new material first)

 -New ways to make materials required for LV motors, pistons, conveyors, robot arms, emitters, etc...